ros2/ros2_documentation/source/Integrations-and-related/Simulators/Webots/Setting-Up-Simulation-Webots-Basic.rst

 Prerequisites
 -------------

-It is recommended to understand basic ROS principles covered in the beginner :doc:`../../../../Tutorials`.
+It is recommended to understand basic ROS principles covered in the beginner :doc:`../../../Tutorials`.
-In particular, :doc:`../../../Beginner-CLI-Tools/Introducing-Turtlesim/Introducing-Turtlesim`, :doc:`../../../Beginner-CLI-Tools/Understanding-ROS2-Topics/Understanding-ROS2-Topics`, :doc:`../../../Beginner-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace`, :doc:`../../../Beginner-Client-Libraries/Creating-Your-First-ROS2-Package` and :doc:`../../../Intermediate/Launch/Creating-Launch-Files` are useful prerequisites.
+In particular, :doc:`../../../Get-Started/Introducing-Turtlesim/Introducing-Turtlesim`, :doc:`../../../ROS-Framework/topics/Understanding-ROS2-Topics/Understanding-ROS2-Topics`, :doc:`../../../ROS-Framework/client-libraries/Working-with-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace`, :doc:`../../../ROS-Framework/client-libraries/Working-with-Client-Libraries/Creating-Your-First-ROS2-Package` and :doc:`../../../Developer-Tools/Launch/Creating-Launch-Files` are useful prerequisites.

 .. tabs::

     .. group-tab:: Linux

         The Linux and ROS commands of this tutorial can be run in a standard Linux terminal.
-        The following page :doc:`./Installation-Ubuntu` explains how to install the ``webots_ros2`` package on Linux.
+        The following page :doc:`Installation-Ubuntu` explains how to install the ``webots_ros2`` package on Linux.

     .. group-tab:: Windows

         The Linux and ROS commands of this tutorial must be run in a WSL (Windows Subsystem for Linux) environment.
-        The following page :doc:`./Installation-Windows` explains how to install the ``webots_ros2`` package on Windows.
+        The following page :doc:`Installation-Windows` explains how to install the ``webots_ros2`` package on Windows.

     .. group-tab:: macOS

         The Linux and ROS commands of this tutorial must be run in a pre-configured Linux Virtual Machine (VM).
-        The following page :doc:`./Installation-MacOS` explains how to install the ``webots_ros2`` package on macOS.
+        The following page :doc:`Installation-MacOS` explains how to install the ``webots_ros2`` package on macOS.

 This tutorial is compatible with version 2023.1.0 of ``webots_ros2`` and Webots R2023b, as well as upcoming versions.